ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 <a id="intro"></a>
 ### The Art of Clean Code 💎

-Have you ever stared at someone else’s code and thought, _“What kind of sorcery is this?”_ Instead of solving real problems, you’re lost in a labyrinth of loops, conditions, and variables twisting in every direction.
+Have you ever stared at someone else’s code and thought, _“What kind of sorcery is this?”_ Instead of solving real problems, you’re lost in a labyrinth of loops, conditions, and variables.
 Welcome to a struggle all developers know too well—a battle between **chaos and clarity**.

 >_Code should be written for humans to read, and only incidentally for machines to execute._ — [Harold Abelson](https://en.wikipedia.org/wiki/Hal_Abelson)

-But fear not! **Clean code** isn’t some mythical treasure buried deep in a developer’s dungeon—it’s a discipline you can master.
-At its heart is **declarative programming**, where you focus on the _“what”_ instead of the _“how.”_ It’s about writing code that says **what it does**, rather than detailing every step to do it.
+But fear not! **Clean code** isn’t some mythical treasure hidden in a developer’s dungeon—it’s a skill you can master.
+At its core is declarative programming, where you focus on _"what"_ your code does rather than _"how"_ it does it.

-Let’s make this real with an example.
+Let’s make this real.
 Say you need to find all the even numbers in a list.
-Here’s how many of us started out, with the **imperative** approach:
+The **imperative** approach might look like this:
 ```typescript
 const numbers = [1, 2, 3, 4, 5];
 const evenNumbers = [];